This is the world – we need acoustic standards!

 The publication is based on information from 7,000 people who are exposed to sound levels over 58 dB every day and night.
 Because of traffic.

 The well-known professor Dr. Wolgang Babisch has been studying this for a lot of years – and he uses a model to explain what can happen when human beings are exposed to sound.

-His model shows pedagogically how stress indicators can lead to risk factors and end up by being diseases.
+His model shows pedagogically how stress indicators can lead to risk factors and end up being diseases.

-Let’s go back to numbers from the report again.
+Let’s go back to the numbers from the report again.
 The number 58 dB is crucial for people, this is where people get sick.
 But what does it look like in a hospital when we are already sick?

 Sound levels in hospitals